marina-khi/epidemic_trends_code/README/README.txt

 The dataset can be downloaded from https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide.

-It is owned by ECDC and is subject to ECDC’s copyright policy.
+It is owned by ECDC and is subject to ECDC's copyright policy.
 The dataset is public and may be reproduced, adapted and/or distributed, totally or in part, irrespective of the means and/or the formats used, provided that ECDC is always acknowledged as the original source of the material.
 Such acknowledgement must be included in each copy of the material.

 --------------------------------------------------------------------------------------------------------------

 The Oxford COVID-19 Government Response Tracker (OxCGRT)

 OxCGRT is a dataset that contains data on various policy responses to the pandemic of COVID-19.
 This dataset has been developed by Blavatnik School of Government and is continuously updated by a cross-disciplinary Oxford University team.
 As of 9 July, the dataset has data from more than 160 countries.
 It includes 17 most common indicators such as school closures, travel restrictions and income support for citizens from 1 January 2020 to the present.
 The data from these indicators is then aggregated into a set of four indices: an overall government response index, a containment and health index, an economic support index and the original stringency index.
 A full description of the data and how it is collected, you can find in the working paper "Variation in government response to COVID-19" that can be accessed freely at https://www.bsg.ox.ac.uk/research/publications/variation-government-responses-covid-19.

 OxCGRT dataset is freely available and can be downloaded from https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker.